EddLonzanida/ToyRobot/README.md

 ### Business Layer

 * Consists of Business Engines, the code representation of specific Business-use-cases.
-These are highly testable chunk of codes.

 #### Business Engines